 Support the Project

 Firefly Watch combines an annual summer evening ritual with scientific research.
-Join a network of citizen scientists around the country by observing your own backyard, and help scientists map fireflies.
+Join a network of community scientists around the country by observing your own backyard, and help scientists map fireflies.

 You can always email us at firstname.lastname@example.org.

 Why Watch Fireflies?

 Are firefly populations growing or shrinking, and what could lead to changes in their populations?

 Mass Audubon has teamed up with researchers from Tufts University to track the fate of these amazing insects.